Gretchen Philyaw Joins The South Carolina Manufacturing Team

 Philyaw said the automation upgrades in production, robotics, and engineering marvels of the modern manufacturer would intrigue students while showcasing the sci-fi “like” technologies to their parents.

 “From electric vehicles and delivery drones to collaborative robots and 3D printed organs, the future is now in manufacturing,” she continued.
-“The divide between commerce initiatives, industry, and academics must be bridged into one cohesive plan aimed at our youth.”
+“The divide between commerce initiatives, industry, and academics must be bridged into one cohesive plan aimed at our youth and ultimately our world.”

-Already a seasoned reporter and writer, Philyaw has written for a variety of industry and global print publications covering STEM-related topics.
+Already a season reporter and writer, Philyaw has written for a variety of industry and global print publications covering STEM-relation topics and support of women in STEM.
 Some of her contributions include work for Innovation & Tech Today and Plastics News.